 Specifications and controls ensure excellence in other areas of a product's performance, so why wouldn't there be a specification around surface cleanliness?

-When suppliers and manufacturers understand the importance of surface cleanliness and implement a common language to measure, monitor, and speak about surface-related issues, everyone within the chain can be more efficient and have a better working relationship that enables a better product to be built.
+When suppliers and manufacturers understand the importance of surface cleanliness and implement a common language to measure, monitor, and speak about surface-related issues, everyone within the chain can be more efficient and have a better working relationship to build a better product.

-To learn more about controlling the entirety of manufacturing processes to ensure that adhesion and chemical cleanliness are prioritized, download the eBook "The Strength of FMEA (Failure Modes & Effects Analysis) is Predictability.
+To learn more about controlling the entirety of manufacturing processes to prioritize adhesion and chemical cleanliness, download the eBook Seeing the Unseen: How Surface Quality Data Enhances Risk Prediction in FMEA.